 Even very healthy chickens have a certain amount of Campylobacter, Salmonella, E. coli and other pathogens in their guts, which naturally comes out in their manure.

-So, wear gloves and wash your hands well after making this tea.
+So, wear gloves and wash your hands well after making this chicken manure tea.
 While the risk of getting sick is fairly minimal, you’ll do yourself a solid by just wearing rubber gloves.

 Now, here’s how you make it!